chef-boneyard/chef-rfc/chef-12.md

 This topic deserves an RFC of its own.
 Our own Julian Dunn is working on one [here](https://github.com/opscode/chef-rfc/pull/21) in parallel.

-**TODO:** Add a link the supported operating systems RFC once consensus is reached on it.

 ## Chef 12

 In the context of the above, here is how Chef 12 looks in terms of support and Ruby versions: